Deploy Smart Flows On-Premises

 1. In the project folder, create a blank text file and save it with the name application.properties.

-• trustServerCertificate is now optional and should only be used when a trusted certificate is unavailable.
+• trustServerCertificate=true is now optional and should only be used when a trusted certificate is unavailable.

 • Use encrypt=true whenever possible to ensure secure connections.